 Altogether, schools named after women make up 5% of Philly’s total.

 This gross imbalance isn’t that surprising, since the School District of Philadelphia was founded in 1818, when white men ruled much of American society.
-Many schools were named even before that, centuries before equal rights for women or nonwhite people even entered the national conversation.
+Many schools were named even before that, centuries before equal rights for women or people of color even entered the national conversation.

 Studies have shown representation matters in schools, but most of the data focuses on the importance of having people of color as faculty.
 There’s not a lot of research on the impact of a school’s name on its students.